syncfusion-content/javascript-docs/js/api/ejCaptcha.md

-Specifies the background apperance for the captcha.
+Specifies the background appearance for the captcha.

 <table class="params">
     <thead>